 Take a deep breath when you reach the top, then open your eyes.
 Sit for a moment if you like - and remember to stand up slowly.

-I used self hypnosis in my early days of lucid dreaming and became very familiar with the voice on the tape.
-Even in the first few seconds of hearing the hypnotist's voice, my mind was triggered with a rush of thoughts and feelings about having more vivid dreams and becoming lucid.
+I used self hypnosis a lot when I was learning to lucid dream.
+I became very familiar with the hypnotist's voice on the tape.
+Even in the first few seconds of hearing his voice, my mind was triggered with a rush of thoughts about having more vivid dreams and becoming lucid.
+It became self-perpetuating.

 It's good to fall into a self hypnosis routine - perhaps by listening every night just before sleep or when you wake up early in the morning.
 Your mind will relate the feelings induced with relaxation and lucid dreaming.
 In NLP this is called anchoring and it's a good way of quickly inducing a feeling or state of mind.
 There is no better time to do this than when you are in bed ready to dream.

 To listen to self hypnosis audios for lucid dreaming, see The World of Lucid Dreaming Academy.
 Choose from Day and Night versions (depending on your schedule) and the guided visualizations and auto suggestions help incubate lucid dreams every time.